Pensacola FL, Truck Accident Attorney

 Liability is not always clear in truck accidents.
 The average person may know very little about trucks, load securement, truck maintenance, and driving regulations.
 Responsible parties can include the truck driver, the trucking company, cargo loaders or even the truck or truck parts manufacturer.
 Attorney Michael P. Fenimore understands the components of negligence and is ready to advocate for you.
 Let him put his experience to work for you.
 You should be free to focus on healing and getting your life back to normal.

 Common Injuries in Pensacola Truck Accidents

 Trucking accidents can result in a wide range of injuries including:

 - Injuries Requiring Surgery

 - Automobile and Other Property Damage

 Don’t try to navigate a truck accident claim alone.
 It is important to remember that insurance companies are not on your side.
 Even your own insurance company will be trying to minimize their payout costs.
 Additionally, even if the negligent party or their insurer accepts responsibility, they will be fighting tooth and nail to settle and close the claim out at the very lowest amount possible.
 These settlement offers may seem like a fair amount but often do not take into consideration the full amount of your medical care, past, present and future, and other factors such as pain and suffering.
 Our early intervention in your case will protect your rights and interests.
 Our Pensacola car accident laywers will immediately initiate actions to gather and preserve evidence to support your claim or lawsuit.

 Call a Trusted Pensacola Truck Accident Attorney Today

 Reach out to Michael P. Fenimore, P.A. with any questions that you may have.
 We are here to help you get the compensation you deserve.
 As our client, you will pay nothing unless we can win your truck accident case.
-Contact us today at (850) 434-6064 or fill out our consultation request online.
+Contact us today or fill out our consultation request online.